yazhinia/McDevol/README.md

       export PATH=$PATH:<path to McDevol>
       mcdevol.py -i test -c test/contigs.fasta -o out # testing
 Now ready to use.

-### system setup
-It requires a 64-bit Linux system with AVX2 instruction set.
-Check using `uname -a | grep x86_64` command in Linux terminal.
-In addition, cmake>=3.21 and gcc>=10.2 should be available.

 In linux cluster, an easier way is to create a virtual environment (using either `venv` or `conda`) and use it for installing and run the tool.